-- 1. What are the main claims of the neuron doctrine? - 2.
-What was the principal point of disagreement between Golgi and Cajal? - 3.
-In what respect did Galvani think muscles were like a Leyden jar? - 4.
-What strategy did Hermann employ to argue that there is no current in uninjured muscle or nerve? - 5.
+- 1. In what respect did Galvani think muscles were like a Leyden jar? - 2.
+What could researchers measure with the galvanometer that they could not measure with the frog electroscope? - 3.
+What made the stain developed by Golgi particularly useful for brain researchers? - 4.
+In what respect did Golgi's interpretation of his stained images support holism? - 5.
 What was the main strategy Huxley employed in developing his and Hodgkin's model of the action potential? - 6.
 What, according to Keijzer et al.'s skin-brain hypothesis, was the task for which neurons first evolved? - 7.
 What does a central pattern generator do? - 8.
 What criteria did Brodmann use to demarcate areas of the brain? - 9.
 What are shown on connectome maps? - 10.
 What was Gall's approach to linking mental capacities to the brain? - 11.
-What is meant by holism with respect to the functioning of the brain? - 12.
-How did Broca determine the specific site where damage affected articulate speech in Leborgne (Tan) given the large region of the brain that was damaged by the time Leborgne died? - 13.
-What is a major difference in the ways Broca and Wernicke addressed language deficits? - 14.
-What can one definitely conclude about a brain area as a result of identifying a deficit in an activity when it is damaged or lesioned? - 15.
-How could one go wrong in interpreting the response elicited in a stimulation study? - 16.
+What effects did Flourens observe when he removed regions of the neocortex? - 12.
+What language abilities were affected and what were retrained in Broca's patient Tan? - 13.
+What is a major difference in the way Broca and Wernicke addressed language deficits? - 14.
+What can one conclude with high confidence about a brain area as a result of identifying a deficit in an activity when it is damaged or lesioned? - 15.
+How could one make a mistake in interpreting the response elicited in a stimulation study? - 16.
 What are at least two different techniques researchers use to record activity from the brain as an organism is performing a task? - 17.
-What strategy did Hubel and Wiesel employ to figure out what simple cells in V1 do? - 18.
+What type of stimulus did Hubel and Wiesel discover elicited responses in neurons in V1? - 18.
 What does one know and what doesn't one know just from detecting activity in a brain region in response to a specific type of stimulus? - 19.
 What conclusion did Raichle draw from observing that under almost all task conditions there were brain areas that exhibited less activity compared with the resting state? - 20.
 What is meant by calling something in one's data "noise"? - 21.
-What is a reason neuroscientists think findings with a model organism (e.g., worms, mice) can be applied to humans? - 22.
-Why, according to Bargmann, is it important to take neuromodulators into account in studying wiring diagrams of the brain ? - 23.
+What is a major reason neuroscientists think findings with a model organism (e.g., worms, mice) might be applicable to humans? - 22.
+Why, according to Bargmann, is it important to take neuromodulators into account in studying wiring diagrams of the brain? - 23.
 What sort of evidence can be used to demonstrate that worms or fruit flies sleep?